philiprsnyder/my-resume/README.md

 7. once approved, submit the application, and set calendar notifications for me to follow up.

 If I can't get a job after all that, then its hopeless.

+If you've gotten this far, then you probably want to know whats going on with that generator folder.
+Thats where the api and frontend are.
+I've been doing some work on that train of thought now that I have a decent resume to start with.